snowplow/snowbridge/docs/documentation/intro.md

 ## Snowplow

-Stream replicator is a generic tool, built to work on any type of data, developed by the Snowplow team.
+Stream Replicator is a generic tool, built to work on any type of data, developed by the Snowplow team.
 It began life as a closed-source tool developed to deliver various requirements related to Snowplow data, and so many of the features are specific to that data.

 Snowplow